-Our history of promoting minority attorneys goes back a generation to when Hiliary Holloway became the firm’s first African-American shareholder in 1990.
-Presently, we have several minority attorneys who hold positions of senior leadership at the firm, including Michael Turner and Kevin Hexstall who are members of our Board of Directors.
+Our history of promoting minority attorneys goes back three decades to when Hiliary Holloway became the firm’s first African-American shareholder in 1990.
+Presently, we have several minority attorneys who hold positions of leadership at the firm, including Kevin Hexstall who is a member of our Board of Directors.
 We actively seek to hire or promote minorities across professional and support staff as well.
-The directors of our IT and HR Departments are African-American women, and professionals of other ethnic backgrounds serve as managers and supervisors across many administrative departments of the firm.
+The directors of our IT and HR Departments are diverse and professionals of various ethnic backgrounds serve as managers and supervisors across many administrative departments.

 Marshall Dennehey’s Diversity Equity & Inclusion Committee is focused on improving efforts to recruit, retain, advance and enhance the experience of diverse attorneys, professionals and administrative staff throughout the firm.
 Comprised of senior and junior minority attorneys, and non-diverse allies from a cross-section of the firm’s offices, the committee provides informed guidance and practical solutions to work toward social equity and cultural competency.
 Members include:

-- William Banton, Jr., Human Relations Committee; Co-Chair, Behavioral Health Risk and Liability Practice Group, Philadelphia
+- William Banton, Jr., Human Relations Committee; Co-Chair, Behavioral Health Risk and Liability Practice Group, Philadelphia, PA

 - Butler Buchanan, III, Philadelphia Office Managing Attorney; Hiring Chair; DE&I Committee Chair

-- Melissa Dziak, Shareholder, Health Care Department, Scranton
+- Melissa Dziak, Shareholder, Health Care Department, Scranton, PA

-- Tonya Lindsey, Shareholder, Casualty Department, New York City
+- Tonya Lindsey, Shareholder, Casualty Department, New York, NY

 - A.C.
-Nash, Shareholder, Casualty Department; Casualty Supervisor, Fort Lauderdale
+Nash, Shareholder, Casualty Department; Casualty Supervisor, Fort Lauderdale, FL

-- Michael Turner, Shareholder; Board of Directors; Co-Chair, Asbestos Litigation Practice Group, Philadelphia
+- Michael Turner, Senior Counsel; Co-Chair, Asbestos Litigation Practice Group, Philadelphia, PA

-- Jeremy Zacharias, RPLU, Associate, Professional Liability Department, Mount Laurel
+- Jeremy Zacharias, RPLU, Shareholder, Professional Liability Department, Mount Laurel, NJ

 The Diversity Equity & Inclusion Committee has set into place a number of initiatives that assist in both hiring and retaining attorneys of color.
 We have a mentoring system in place where our minority shareholders reach out to our younger minority associates to provide them with support, counsel and encouragement, which can make a significant difference in their professional progression.